circleci/circleci-docs/jekyll/_cci1/ios-getting-started.md

 ## Assumptions and prerequisites

-When we run your project on macOS, we check for and validate the presence of:
+For our infererence to test your Xcode project, we check for and validate the presence of:

 - an Xcode workspace/project
 - with at least one shared scheme
 - and that the selected scheme has a test action

+If none of these are present, then we will not infer any Xcode related `test` commands for your project.

 ### Sharing Schemes